 Lockdowns have shown millions of employees that working from home (WFH) is possible and preferred.
-Yet, as lockdowns were extended, many of those same employees realised that WFH does not always drive the most productive work.
+Yet, as lockdowns were extended, many employees realised that WFH does not always drive the most productive work.
 So, the idea of hybrid working has been developed and embraced by businesses worldwide.

-Commercial real estate owners in the Middle East and around the world have gone from thinking that office buildings would be redundant in the new age of digital working, to now predicting that significant portions of their corporate clientele will return to the office in some form.
-So, in order to stay relevant in a post-pandemic world, commercial real estate owners will have to think carefully about their portfolios and how they will feature in the modern workplace.
+Before, Commercial real estate owners in the Middle East thought that office buildings would be redundant.
+At that point, the future of work looked to be digital.
+But now, they´re predicting that significant portions of their corporate clientele will return to the office in some form.
+Now the question is what to do to stay relevant in a post-pandemic world.
+Commercial real estate owners will have to think carefully about reflecting the modern workplace in their portfolios.

 Pandemic Impact on Commercial Real Estate in the Middle East

 Corporate real estate tenants have reviewed their occupation strategies and their work-from-home policies to define ongoing real estate needs.
-As a consequence of this, real estate activity in this region paused while businesses figured out their best course of action.
+While they were figuring out their best course of action, real estate activity in this region paused.
 Employers in the Middle East are eager to get people back into the workplace, as they continue to heavily value the importance of an office to come together as a team.

 At IREP, we have seen a shift and growth in other sectors.
-The logistics sector has benefited from an increase in online delivery, as online penetration impacts traditional retailing, whether in groceries or comparison goods.
-As the trend away from physical retailing continues, owners and occupiers of retail space have to be more inventive with their offerings, store formats and so forth, to encourage customers from the sofa into the store.
+For example, the logistics sector has benefited from an increase in online delivery.
+This online penetration impacts traditional retailing, whether in groceries or comparison goods.
+Then, as the trend away from physical retailing continues, owners and occupiers of retail space have to be more inventive with their offerings, store formats and so forth, to encourage customers from the sofa into the store.

 However, it is important to note that well located, well managed, and well-provisioned buildings continue to attract both local and international tenants.